-Katelyn Longino is entering her fourth season as an assistant coach with the University of Iowa soccer program.
-She joined the Hawkeyes in 2018 following coaching stints at Valparaiso, Xavier, and Columbus State.
+Katelyn Longino enters her seventh season as an assistant coach with the University of Iowa soccer program.
+She joined the Hawkeyes in 2018 following coaching stints at Valparaiso, Xavier and Columbus State.

 During the 2020 season, Longino helped the team to its second straight NCAA Tournament berth.
 After starting the season slowly, the Hawkeyes were playing their best soccer when matter most — in the postseason.